survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 T> You should use **lockfiles** to manage the versions of your dependencies.
 Read the *Publishing Packages* chapter to learn more about the approach.

-## Keeping Dependencies Up to Date
+## Keeping Dependencies Updated

-An important part of maintaining a project is keeping their dependencies up to date.
+An important part of maintaining a project is keeping their dependencies updated.
 The hard part is to understand which updates won’t break your code and how to migrate to a new version otherwise.
 Ideally, dependencies have change logs with clear migration instructions and your project has a good test coverage as that will help in the process.

 To understand which dependencies can be updated, run `npm outdated --depth=0`.
 You should get a result along this: